Rex Airlines: Flight school

 In November 2007, Regional Express Airlines and Mangalore Airport Pty Limited created a joint venture pilot academy called the Civil Aviation Training Academy, based at Mangalore Airport in Victoria.
 In April 2008, Regional Express Airlines fully acquired the Civil Aviation Training Academy and it was renamed to Australian Airline Pilot Academy.

 On 18 February 2009, Regional Express Airlines announced that the Australian Airline Pilot Academy (AAPA) would be relocated from Mangalore Airport to Wagga Wagga Airport in partnership with the City of Wagga Wagga starting in April 2009.

 On 27 May 2010, the AAPA campus at Wagga Wagga Airport was officially opened by Federal Minister for Infrastructure, Transport, Regional Development and Local Government, Anthony Albanese.

 On 19 November 2019, AAPA purchased ST Aerospace Academy Australia at Ballarat Airport in Victoria, taking it over as a second campus.

 In addition to training aircraft, the flight school has five flight simulators, including a full motion Saab 340 simulator.
 There is also one retired Saab 340B at Wagga Wagga used as a training aid.

+On 3 November 2024, it was confirmed that AAPA was up for sale after Rex Airlines went into administration in July 2024.
+It was reported that there was interest from over 40 parties based both domestically and internationally.